 (a) holds a majority of the voting rights in it, or

 (b) is a member of it and has the right to appoint or remove a majority of its board of directors, or

 (c) is a member of it and controls alone, pursuant to an agreement with other members, a majority of the voting rights in it”

 Holding companies are often inactive in terms of trading, but sometimes they will trade themselves.
 Although the terms ‘holding company’ and ‘parent company’ are often used interchangeably, the latter normally implies a more active trading role than the former.

 What are the benefits of a holding company?

-- Organisational structure – a holding company can bring together disparate companies, which can be useful when acquiring other companies or creating multiple business ventures, e.g. Google created a holding company called Alphabet Inc. in 2015.
+- Organisational structure – bringing together disparate companies, which can be useful when acquiring other companies or creating multiple business ventures, e.g., Google created a holding company called Alphabet Inc. in 2015.
 In this scenario, a holding company can make the overall business structure clearer, which may help with investment.

 - Business sale – some companies may want to sell off a certain part of their business, in which case it is possible to create several subsidiaries along with a holding company, and to sell one of the subsidiaries.